Skip to main content

 Result buttons

-Within the results view you can see the results of the different calculation parameters.
+Within this view you can see the results of the different calculation parameters.

 Results view